On the modularity of reducible mod l Galois representations: Non-optimal levels of

+We are able to show the direct implication in this conjecture (see Theorem~\ref{thm:easy_direction}).
+Concerning the reverse implication, we prove a weaker statement (see Theorem~\ref{eigen}).
+On the other hand, Theorem \ref{main} settles the conjecture in the case where $N$ is prime.
+The case $N=1$ follows in one direction from a result of Ribet (\cite[Lem.~5.2]{Rib75}) and from Deligne-Serre's lifting lemma (\cite[Lem.~6.11]{DeSe74}) in the other (cf. Corollary \ref{cor:level_one_case} and Remark \ref{rem:level_one}).

-In this section we consider this problem for~$b\ge3$ (recall that $b$ is odd).
-We assume as Ribet $l>b+2$ and write $b=k-1$ so that $k$ is the (optimal) weight attached to~$\trivial\oplus\chi_l^b$ as defined in Sec.~\ref{s:modularite_reductible}.
-In this context we propose a conjecture (conjecture~\ref{conj} of the Introduction) about the set of non-optimal squarefree levels.
-We can prove that our conjecture is actually equivalent to saying that the classical (necessary) level-raising condition at a Steinberg prime is sufficient (see \S\ref{ss:level_raising_condition}).
-In \S\ref{ss:reverse_implication} we combine Theorems~\ref{thm:easy_direction} and~\ref{eigen} with a result of Diamond (\cite{Di91}) to prove the prime-level case of the conjecture.
+We can prove that Conjecture \ref{conj} is actually equivalent to saying that the classical (necessary) level-raising condition at a prime (away from the level) is sufficient (cf. Section~\ref{ss:level_raising_condition}).
+In Section~\ref{ss:reverse_implication} we combine Theorems~\ref{thm:easy_direction} and~\ref{eigen} with a result of Diamond (\cite{Di91}) to prove the prime-level case of the conjecture.
 Using magma (\cite{Mag97}), we have computationally checked the validity of the conjecture for fixed weights and levels in various ranges.
 In particular it holds true for $k=4$ and $N<5000$ and for $6\le k<32$ and $N<50$.